mvexel/obsidian-gcal/README.md

 ## Getting Google Calendar API Credentials

-To use this plugin, you need to get a Client ID, Client Secret, and Refresh Token from the Google API Console.
+To use this plugin, you need to get a Client ID, Client Secret, and Refresh Token from Google.
+This process sucks, I don't know if I can make it any easier, but on the plus side you only have to do it once.

 1.  **Go to the [Google API Console](https://console.developers.google.com/).**
 2.  **Create a new project.**